 Don't worry, dear parents.
 This isn't as utopian as it sounds.

 Quite often I have parents walking into my room, their minds and bodies wrapped in stress.
 They are desperately seeking answers to all their queries.
 Some of them are sure of what the concern is, whereas some are simply clueless.
 They sit down with the aim of giving me a download of all they did so far to help their child.
 From the day of conception to present, from sleeping habits to the diet plan, peer relations and family life -everything is taken into consideration to be able to understand the situation.

-Let me be honest, it’s just so normal!
-It is so natural to feel anxious when your little one doesn’t behave the way you expect.
+Let me be honest, it's just so normal!
+It is so natural to feel anxious when your little one doesn't behave the way you expect.
 I know it is exhausting for them and who knew they will be sitting in front of a professional stating each problem.
 As a parent, we all have our strategies down in our head.
 We collect all sorts of resources, parenting books, blogs, videos, and advice.
 Anything and everything that can help us figure out how to deal with the parenting challenges we face.
-As a counsellor, I find it hard to explain to parents that nothing will change overnight.
-Any kind of behaviour modification will require time and a lot of patience.
+As a counselor, I find it hard to explain to parents that nothing will change overnight.
+Any kind of behavior modification will require time and a lot of patience.
 You may not see any difference by simply altering your habits for a small period.
 Consistency and communication are the key.